 aws ec2 disassociate-address

-- Run associate-address command (OSX/Linux/UNIX) to associate the EIP address detached at the previous step with the new app-tier instance:
+2. Run associate-address command (OSX/Linux/UNIX) to associate the EIP address detached at the previous step with the new EC2 instance:

 aws ec2 associate-address

-13 Once you have finished testing your new app-tier EC2 instance, you can safely terminate the source instance to stop incurring charges for it.
-To shut down the source EC2 instance run terminate-instances command (OSX/Linux/UNIX) using the instance ID as identifier:
+15 (Optional) You can terminate the source app-tier EC2 instance in order to stop incurring charges for that resource.
+To shut down the instance, run terminate-instances command (OSX/Linux/UNIX) using the source instance ID as the identifier parameter:

 aws ec2 terminate-instances

-14 The command output should return the shutdown request metadata:
+16 The output should return the terminate-instances command request metadata:

 {